KYPHOSIS TREATMENT

 Nerve Damage:

-- The proximity to spinal nerves means there’s a risk of nerve injury, potentially leading to pain, numbness, or weakness.
+- The closeness to spinal nerves means there’s a risk of nerve injury, potentially leading to pain, numbness, or weakness.

 Non-Union (Pseudoarthrosis):